rclone/rclone/docs/content/webdav.md

 pass = encryptedpassword
 ```

-### Sharepoint with NTLM ###
+### Sharepoint with NTLM Authentication ###

 Use this option in case your (hosted) Sharepoint is not tied to OneDrive accounts and uses NTLM authentication.

-For getting the `url` configuration, similarly to the above, first navigate to the desired directory in your browser to get the URL,
+To get the `url` configuration, similarly to the above, first navigate to the desired directory in your browser to get the URL,
 then strip everything after the name of the opened directory.

 Example: